-The beautiful Basque country in the North of Spain, famous for its dramatic coastline and innovative gastronomy is also home to Txakoli a light, fruity, zippy, slightly sparkling white wine.
+The beautiful Basque Country in the North of Spain, famous for its dramatic coastline and innovative gastronomy, is also home to Txakoli, a light, fruity, zippy, slightly sparkling white wine.
 There are three Denominaciones de Origen (D.O.) within the Txakoli region; Getaria, Bizkaia, and Álava.
 Only relatively recently recognized as an official D.O. region, in 1989 despite a long winemaking tradition in the area dating back to at least the 15th century.
-The first Txakoli D.O. was Txakoli Getaria or Getariako Txakolina as it’s called in Basque.
+The first Txakoli D.O. was Txakoli Getaria or Getariako Txakolina, as it’s called in Basque.
 Quality wine production here is no mean feat with cool summers and high rainfall.
 However, thanks to the determination of local producers who have striven to conserve traditional cultivation (wire trained vines of indigenous varietals) with the help of modern vinification practices, the region has grown from strength to strength.

-In the early 1980s there were only 21 hectares of vines in Getaria, in 2007 the region was extended to the whole of the historic Gipuzkoa territory and now there are over 400 hectares under vine.
+In the early 1980s, there were only 21 hectares of vines in Getaria, in 2007, the region was extended to the whole of the historic Gipuzkoa territory, and now there are over 400 hectares under vine.
 Predominantly the white variety Hondarrabi Zuri is grown, representing about 95%.
 The minimal quantity of red is from the Hondarrabi Beltza.

 D.O.
 Txakoli Álava or Arabako Txakolina is an interior region south of Bilbao, only established in 2001, it is the youngest of the three regions.
-The cool, humid climate means that in even the best vintages, sugar levels are low and the resulting alcohol level rarely exceeds 9%.
+The fresh, humid climate means that in even the best vintages, sugar levels are low, and the resulting alcohol level rarely exceeds 9%.
 The two main varietals are again Hondarribi Zuri and red Hondarribi Beltza, with Petit Manseng, Gros Manseng and Petit Courbu also permitted.